 Are you fascinated by films, music or theater?
 Do you love to discuss what art is, or how to interpret a particular movie, popular song or performance?
-Are you interested in studying the effects of arts and media in our societies?
-These are central questions and topics in the Bachelor's programme Arts, Culture and Media.
+Are you interested in studying the effects of arts and media on society?

 In our Bachelor’s programme students acquire a deepened analytical, historical and theoretical understanding of (a) two art forms chosen from film, music, theater/performance, visual arts or literature; and (b) specialized scholarly knowledge in one of two frameworks: ‘Arts, Policy and Cultural Entrepreneurship’ or ‘Analysis and Criticism.’
 This broad multi- and interdisciplinary combination is unique to the programme.

 In our programme students enroll in one or two of the arts disciplines offered by our own department: Film, Theater, Music.
 Literature and Visual Arts can be chosen as secondary arts discipline only.

 Please see our blog on recent topics concerning the arts in society: https://artsinsociety.eu/